How is Zeffy free?

 118. Virtual book club

-A virtual book club is a creative way to get people reading and raise funds for your nonprofit organization.
-And, with a bit of creativity, you can get existing free online fundraising platforms to do a lot of the organizing work for you.
-(Use eCommerce stores to sell books and branded merchandise, use peer-to-peer solutions to encourage members to choose a book and prepare questions, etc.)
+A virtual book club is a creative way to get people reading and raise funds for your charitable organisation.
+With a bit of creativity, you can get existing free online fundraising platforms to do a lot of the organising work for you.
+(Use online shops to sell books and branded merchandise, use peer-to-peer solutions to encourage members to choose a book and prepare questions, etc.)

 119. 24-hour challenge